openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Controls how clouds will be masked based on the cloud detection algorithm selected.

 -   :guilabel:`off`: Uses cloud-free pixels if possible, but doesn't mask areas without cloud-free pixels.
--   :guilabel:`moderate`: Relies only on image source QA bands for cloud masking.
-Moderate threshold is used.
+-   :guilabel:`moderate`: Relies only on image source QA bands for cloud masking (a moderate threshold is used).
--   :guilabel:`aggressive`: Relies on image source QA bands and a cloud scoring algorithm for cloud masking with an aggressive threshold.
-This will probably mask out some built-up areas and other bright features.
+-   :guilabel:`aggressive`: Relies on image source QA bands and a cloud scoring algorithm for cloud masking with an aggressive threshold (this will probably mask out some built-up areas and other bright features).

 Cloud buffering
 """""""""""""""